 Yevgeniy Reznik holds a doctorate in clarinet performance from the University of Texas at Austin, where he was recognized with an Outstanding Doctoral Recital.
 He won the Music Teachers National Association (MTNA) Young Artist Woodwind Division Competition, State Competition, and Collegiate Competition.
-He attended as a fellow the Norfolk Chamber Music Festival – Yale School of Music, and Y. Mravinsky International Music Festival in Saint Petersburg, Russia.
-He ranked as top clarinetist and alternate to overall winner in the 2005 MTNA Young Artist Woodwind Division Competition in the state of Michigan.
+He attended as a fellow the Norfolk Chamber Music Festival – Yale School of Music, and ranked as top clarinetist and alternate to overall winner in the 2005 MTNA Young Artist Woodwind Division Competition in the state of Michigan.
 A native of Ukraine, he came to the United States at age 17 to attend Interlochen Arts Academy on a full scholarship.

 Alistair Crawford has performed with the Melbourne Symphony Orchestra, the Royal Melbourne Philharmonic, and the Melbourne Opera Orchestra, among others.
 He earned a bachelor of music with honors at the University of Melbourne and a graduate diploma of professional music practice at the University of Tasmania.
 When studying at the University of Melbourne, he received the Lady Turner Award for the most promising musician, and pursued later studies at the Australian National Academy of Music.

 Linda Wang is a soloist with Shen Yun International Company.
 Raised in a musical family, she started learning both the erhu and violin at age 7, and has studied under several renowned erhuists.
-She attended San Francisco High School of the Arts in California before pursuing advanced studies at Fei Tian Academy of the Arts and earning her Bachelor of Music in Performance from Fei Tian College, both in New York.
-One of Shen Yun’s musical prodigies, she has already participated in hundreds of performances with Shen Yun Performing Arts and Shen Yun Symphony Orchestra, including at Lincoln Center, the Kennedy Center, Carnegie Hall and many other celebrated venues.
+She attended San Francisco High School of the Arts in California before moving to New York.
+There she studied at Fei Tian Academy of the Arts and earned her Bachelor of Music from Fei Tian College, where she is also currently pursuing a Master of Music in Erhu Performance.
+One of Shen Yun’s musical prodigies, she has already participated in hundreds of performances with Shen Yun Performing Arts and Shen Yun Symphony Orchestra, including at the Kennedy Center, Carnegie Hall, and many other celebrated venues.